rodrigogarciana/MidasData/README.md

 c) To see a CSV file list with this information check the file stationList.csv in this repository.

-Please not that the different sites have different years of activity, please make sure that the site you are choosing has the data for the required year.
+Please note that different sites have different years of activity, please make sure that the site you are choosing has the data for the required year.

 ```ShellSession
 Desired sites (by ID) separated by commas, (e.g. 9,253,367):